 Currently, two ERT products are approved for the treatment of Fabry disease: agalsidase beta and agalsidase alfa.
-Agalsidase beta is approved globally (conditionally in the U.S.) and commercialized by sanofi aventis through Genzyme Corporation, while agalsidase alfa commercialized by Shire and approved in the EU and other countries but not in the U.S. Orphan drug exclusivity for both agalsidase beta and agalsidase alfa has expired in the EU and for agalsidase beta, in the U.S. as well.
-The net product sales of agalsidase beta and agalsidase alfa for 2014 were approximately \$610 million as publicly reported by sanofi aventis and \$500 million as publicly reported by Shire, respectively.
+Agalsidase beta is approved globally (conditionally in the U.S.) and commercialized by sanofi aventis through Genzyme Corporation, while agalsidase alfa commercialized by Shire and approved in the EU and other countries but not in the U.S. Orphan drug exclusivity for both agalsidase beta and agalsidase alfa has expired in the EU and for agalsidase beta and agalsidase beta and agalsidase beta and solution as publicly reported by sanofi aventis and \$500 million as publicly reported by Shire, respectively.